ubc-library-rc/intro-api/content/01_what-is-an-api.md

 > _As a customer, you don’t need to know how the kitchen or the restaurant operates in order to get what you want: the food.
 You just need to know how to order it._

+That last sentence - *you just need to know how to order it* - is important to remember.
+Though APIs for different services have a common structure, each will have its own options.
+You will need to read a particular API's documentation to understand what is available and get results.

-## Working with RESTful APIs
+## RESTful APIs
+There are many kinds of APIs.
+In this workshop we focus on RESTful APIs, where the communication between applications happens via HTTP and often using a browser.

+**REST** stands for "Representational State Transfer," referring to an architecture common in web APIs.
+In RESTful APIs, calls are sent through a browser and the details of each request are embedded in the URL.
+{: .note}

 The REST architecture expects there to be a "__server__" and a "__client__".
 The server is where the data lives and the client is what makes the API call to the server.
 Communication can go both ways but generally writing data to a server is more restricted than getting data from a server.

+## Authentication and API keys
 Generally an API is doing two things:
 * supporting communication between tools
 * controlling access to resources

-## Authentication and authorization
-The way that access to resources is limited on the web is through __authentication__ (identifying who you are) and __authorization__ (whether you are allowed to access a particular resource).
-A common form of authentication is username and password.
-Something you will run into when working with APIs is the concept of an "API key".
-An API key is like an identifier for your client that identifies you and, based on the type of key, authorizes you to do certain things.
+The way APIs control access to resources is through __authentication__ (identifying who you are) and __authorization__ (determining what you're allowed to access).
+You're already familiar with a common form of authentication, the username and password.
+Another form of authentication used with APIs is the **API key**.
+An API key is an identifier embedded in your API calls that identifies you and determines what you're authorized to access from the server.

-For example a "Public" API Key (one anyone can use without additional identification) might let you get a list of what is on a server, but a "Registered" API Key (one where you had to provide more information about your identity) might let you get the full contents of what is on the server.
-The type of authorization you receive usually determines the number of calls you can make within a certain amount of time, to avoid overloading the server or blocking others from accessing it.
+There are different types of API keys.
+A **public** API key is one that anyone can use without additional identification.
+Public keys often provide limited access to the server's resources.
+A public key might let you get a _list_ of what is on a server, for example, but to access the full contents you may need to provide more information about your identity and get a **registered** API key.
+The type of key usually determines the number of calls you can make within a certain amount of time, to avoid overloading the server or blocking others from accessing it.

-## API Documentation